-This course is required for students in 11m grade.
+This course is required for students in 11th grade.
 Students will continue to explore the social studies critical thinking skills system.
 Emphasis is placed on evaluation of arguments with additional emphasis placed on decision-making.
 Students will apply these skills to their study of diverse interpretations of core American values such as liberty, equality, and individualism.
 The course content spans the Progressive era up through the present, including foreign affairs topics such as imperialism, the World Wars, and the Cold War as well as issues of a domestic focus such as the Great Depression and the Civil Rights Movement.
 Students are expected to learn material by reading a variety of sources.
 Students will conduct short as well as more sustained independent research projects.
 Students will write clear arguments that are well supported by evidence and will use technology to demonstrate their learning.
+Students will also engage in a student-led, non-partisan civics project.
+This project is designed to promote a student's ability to: analyze complex issues; consider differing points of view; reason, make logical arguments and support claims using valid evidence; engage in civil discourse with those who hold opposing positions; and demonstrate an understanding of the connections between federal, state and local policies, including issues that may impact the student's school or community.
 REQUIRED FOR GRADUATION.